 Sponsorship Brochure

-Welcome to the 5th annual May Ball hosted by the University of St Andrews Alumni Club of New York.
-From its inception, the May Ball has been a means to foster the community of British ex-patriots, University Alumni…
+The University of St Andrews Alumni Club of New York, a registered 501(c)3 charity, invites you to participate in our 5th annual May Ball.
+From its inception, the May Ball has been a means to foster the community of alumni, parents and friends of the University of St Andrews and other Scottish universities in the greater New York area.
+Historically attended by over 350 people, our May Ball grants sponsors access to a select audience who are always looking for ways to reconnect with the St Andrews spirit.

 All sponsors will have the opportunity to showcase their products in a featured slot of our silent auction, which includes a variety of items donated from around the world.
+Any donated items are tax-deductible.
+Additionally, all sponsors will be listed in our ball brochure which is handed out to each guest as they arrive.
+Sponsorship level will dictate treatment and placement of logo or other advertisement within the brochure.